fbpx

 Explore the park’s lush and diverse rainforest, including the Hoh Rainforest and the Quinault Rainforest, and discover towering trees, cascading waterfalls, and diverse wildlife.

-The Hoh Rainforest is a big reason people want to visit the Olympic National Park.
+The Hoh Rainforest is why people want to visit the Olympic National Park.

 The Hoh Rainforest is one of the largest temperate rainforests in the United States.
-It is home to a variety of plant and animal life, including towering Douglas fir trees, moss-covered boulders, and Olympic marmots.
+It is home to various plant and animal life, including towering Douglas fir trees, moss-covered boulders, and Olympic marmots.

 Mountain Climbing